Working in the UK during your studies

 UKVI also confirms that 'paid and unpaid work placements undertaken as part of a course of study' are separate from 'paid or unpaid employment', so can be done simultaneously.
 Therefore, a student can work up to 20 hours per week in casual employment with the University (15 hours if undergraduate) whilst on a work placement that is an assessed, integral part of a course.

 What are the risks should a student work in excess of their conditions?

 If a student is found to be in breach of their working conditions, the student could be subject to curtailment of their visa and deportation, which has come to fruition in the past for students at other institutions.
 It is also a criminal offence for students to exceed their working hours.
 Finally, the University would need to make an assessment as to whether to continue to sponsor the student’s Student/Tier 4 visa.

 What can affect a student's working permissions?

-Should a student withdraw from their course or suspend their studies, our Tier 4 sponsorship of that student would cease and the student should stop working immediately.
-International Student Visa Advice and Compliance (ISVAC) informs the TSS of students on the date that their withdrawal of Tier 4 sponsorship is reported to UKVI.
+Should a student withdraw from their course or suspend their studies, our sponsorship of that student would cease and the student should stop working immediately.
+Student Visa Services informs the TSS of students on the date that their withdrawal of Student/Tier 4 sponsorship is reported to UKVI.
 A student who has successfully completed a course early retains the right to work for the relevant length of time following their course completion (usually four months) provided that the student successfully completed the course that was on their CAS.
 Students who downgrade and leave early with a lower award than was listed on their CAS are considered by the UKVI as withdrawn from their course and should stop working immediately.